UPDATED January 12, 2026

 Disney’s All-Star Resorts

-- From January 2026 until late April 2026, the Surfboard Bay Pool and the kiddie pool at All-Star Sports Resort will be closed for regular maintenance.
+- From January 2026 until late April 2026, the Surfboard Bay Pool and the kiddie pool at All-Star Sports Resort is closed for regular maintenance.
 During that time, the Grand Slam Leisure Pool will continue to be available.
-Also, guests of All-Star Sports will be welcome to check out the pools at the other two All-Star Resorts.
+Also, guests of All-Star Sports are welcome to visit the pools at the other two All-Star Resorts.

 Disney’s Animal Kingdom Lodge